Freethought Day - October 12

 Freethought Day

-Every free citizen has the full right to voice their thoughts of a political, educational and scientific nature, no matter how people may criticize the free thinkers.
-It is they who have the power to change human history, with greats such as Einstein, Da Vinci, Galileo, Newton, and Jesus among them.
+Every free citizen has the right to express their thoughts on political, educational, and scientific matters, no matter how others may criticize free thinkers.
+Throughout history, it is these individuals who have changed the world—among them are Albert Einstein, Leonardo da Vinci, Galileo Galilei, Isaac Newton, and Jesus.

 History

-Freethought Day is celebrated on October 12, due to the day that Governor of colonial Massachusetts, William Phips, wrote a letter to representatives of the British monarchy to express his concern about the Salem witch trials.
-The trials were based on evidence presented in the court hearings, which the Governor believed to be nothing more than someone’s fantasies and prejudices.
-In 1997, the Freethinking Society, the American Humanist Association, and the Secular Coalition for America initiated Freethought Day in order to commemorate the persecution of free thought since the Salem witch trials.
+Freethought Day is celebrated on October 12, the date when Governor William Phips of colonial Massachusetts wrote a letter to British authorities, raising concerns about the Salem witch trials.
+Phips argued that the evidence in the trials was merely fantasy and prejudice, not fact.
+In 1997, the Freethinking Society, the American Humanist Association, and the Secular Coalition for America established Freethought Day to commemorate the ongoing struggle for free expression since the Salem witch trials.

-• In 1633, Galileo was sentenced to death by the Roman Inquisition for his free-thinking statements.
+• In 1633, Galileo Galilei was tried by the Roman Inquisition for his free-thinking ideas about the universe.

-• In 1923, Albert Einstein received the Nobel Prize in Physics for the discovery of the photoelectric effect.
+• In 1923, Albert Einstein was awarded the Nobel Prize in Physics for discovering the photoelectric effect.

 Freethought Day is observed on October 12 each year.